What Causes Gum Disease?

 - Receding Gums

 As part of our full treatment service and gum disease treatment options in the Belgravia area of London, our specialists will also check for both types of gum disease, including Gingivitis and Periodontitis.
 This is a severe side effect of having gum disease and it affects the tissue that keeps the tooth in place.
-It can be common with people who have not kept gum problems in check and it usually results in the loss of teeth.
+It can be common with people who have not kept gum problems in check and it usually results in the loss of teeth and eventually required treatment, such as dental implants or other rehabilitation treatments.

 It can be difficult to avoid eating sugary foods and drinks that can damage and stain teeth but with proper brushing and daily interdental care for example flossing alongside regular dental check-ups, you can give yourself the best chance to maintain a happy, healthy mouth.
 There are some home remedies you can try which help aid in preventing gum disease.
 These include eating more C-rich foods such as oranges, grapes and strawberries.
 Vitamin C acts as an antioxidant and helps connective tissue and bone growth.